kbend/Bender-et-al-MicroFabrication/README.md

   COA.m   :    MATLAB script that takes a DAPI image, applies a watershed mask, segments, and draws the ellipses, as well as extracts the centroid and orientation values of each ellipse

 Protocols
   Resin Printing Protocol    :    A pdf file containing helpful information, tips, and tricks to designing and resin printing custom molds for stamp fabrication
+  Stamp Production Protocol  :    A pdf file containing helpful information, tips, and tricks to producing the PDMS stamps Stamping Procedure Protocol:    A pdf file containing helpful information, tips, and tricks to producing the micropatterns using the PDMS stamps and a protein solution of choice